-It’s important for you to research your options to see if taking an unpaid internship is the best course of action.
-Doing an internship for credit over the summer can be costly as well so you might want to see if the organization will waive the requirement or if your college offers 1 or 2 credit for an internship which can provide substantial savings.
-Internships during fall or spring semester usually are rolled in with the semester and don't require any additional costs.
+It’s important for students to research the different options to see if taking an unpaid internship is the best course of action.
+It’s worth asking if the organization will waive the requirement, or seeing if the college can offer one or two credits for an internship, which can provide substantial savings.
+Internships performed during different parts of the year such as the fall or spring semesters can also save money, as they are usually rolled in with the semester and don't require any additional costs.

 Paid Vs. Unpaid Internships